QJones76/IMDB-movie-analysis/README.md

 - We used the [replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method to replace characters in array for parsing.
 Both the [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) and the [assertions guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Assertions) were helpful in this endeavor.
 - we used the [reduce]() method to help calculate the fun facts section.
 This combined with the [conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator) and arrow functions were helpful in keeping the code concise.
 - We used the d3-textwrap function, which can be found [here](https://www.npmjs.com/package/d3-textwrap?activeTab=readme) or you can visit their [GitHub](https://github.com/vijithassar/d3-textwrap) repository that holds the code, in association with [chatGPT](https://chatgpt.com/) to add text wrap functionality to the treemap.
-- Finally, [chatGPT](https://chatgpt.com/) was extremely helpful in styling our noUiSlider and checkbox elements.
+- Finally, consulting [chatGPT](https://chatgpt.com/) was extremely helpful in styling our noUiSlider and checkbox elements.

 Slideshow:
 - Altman, R. (Director).
 (1992). *The Player* [Film].
 Avenue Pictures Productions.